Translation Services Market Size and Share

 Translation Services Market Analysis by Mordor Intelligence

-The translation services market size stands at USD 59.93 billion in 2025 and is forecast to reach USD 92.95 billion by 2030, advancing at a 9.17% CAGR.
+Translation services market size in 2026 is estimated at USD 64.99 billion, growing from 2025 value of USD 59.93 billion with 2031 projections showing USD 97.65 billion, growing at 8.44% CAGR over 2026-2031.
 Growth reflects regulatory mandates that oblige healthcare providers to offer qualified interpreters, the move by global software firms toward continuous localization, and sharp increases in streaming and gaming content that demands culturally nuanced adaptation.
 Software-led automation is transforming cost structures as neural machine translation reduces post-editing time by up to 80%, while integrated DevOps pipelines replace traditional project workflows.
 Private-equity-backed consolidation is opening scale efficiencies, yet fragmentation persists because the top 100 vendors still control only 15% of sector revenue.
 Asia-Pacific’s mobile-first digital economy supplies the fastest incremental volumes, even as Europe retains leadership through long-standing multilingual compliance obligations.

 Key Report Takeaways